tidyverse/tidyverse.org/content/blog/tidymodels-2023-q4/index.md

 The latest release of recipes features an overhaul of the warnings and error messages to use the [cli](https://cli.r-lib.org/) package.
 With this, we are starting the project of providing more information signaling when things don't go well.

-The first type of issue we now signal for is when you try to normalize data that contains non-numeric numbers such as `NA` or `Inf`.
+The first type of issue we now signal for is when you try to normalize data that contains elements such as `NA` or `Inf`.
 These can sneak in for several reasons, and before this release, it happened silently.
-Below we are creating a recipe using the `ames` data set, and before we normalize we are taking the logarithms root of all variables that pertain to square footage.
+Below we are creating a recipe using the `ames` data set, and before we normalize, we are taking the logarithms of all variables that pertain to square footage.

 <div class="highlight">